wa1tnr/camelforth-rp2040-aU/README.md

-# camelforth-rp2040-aU   UNSTABLE   0.1.2-pre-alpha   Tue Feb  9 16:35:45 UTC 2021
+# camelforth-rp2040-aU   UNSTABLE   0.1.3-pre-alpha   Wed Feb 10 04:08:51 UTC 2021

-Corrections made - decided a new unused tag was the only permissible option.

-(Who knew)

 UNSTABLE version - new feature: LED blinking.

 CamelForth in C, by Dr. Brad Rodriguez

 Reasonably well debugged - functional Forth interpreter.

+There is one bug where it crashes unexpectedly, after a decently long runtime.  maybe 'run' gets set by .. don't know.

+Seems to print endless nulls '@' but have not captured to log to verify that's what it is.

 Port: rp2040, Raspberry Pi Pico target board, February, 2021.